 The second part is about what you should and shouldn’t bring before you move to Ireland.
 The previous post in this series was

 Part 1 – Should you move to Ireland?

 Congratulations you’ve decided to move to Ireland.
 It’s a beautiful country, but the journey has just started.
 Let’s tackle some of the things you’ll need to do before you get to Ireland.

 What to Do Before Coming to Ireland

 - Money.
 You need proof (in the form of a signed letter from your bank manager) that you have at least $2500 in your bank account.
-Personally, I’d recommend having at least €2500 in your bank (which is about $3600).
-It gives you some breathing room if it’s taking longer to find a place to live and/or a job.
+I recommend having at least $3500.
+It gives you some breathing room if it takes a while to find a place to rent and/or a job.
 Ireland uses the Euro.

 What to Bring

 You’ll need to have your passport and authorization letter.
 Have your flight itinerary from home, proof of insurance, and your bank support funds letter.
 When I went through Immigration they didn’t ask for the flight itinerary or bank letter, but they can.

 Pack an adapter so you can use your electronics here.
 Ireland uses the same type of plug as the UK, which is at 230v 50hz.
 If your electronics or electrical devices have a higher voltage, you’ll need a power converter.